doriszh0/cse15l-lab-reports/Week-7-Lab-Report.md

 **OR** clicking to your GitHub lab7 repository tab, clicking on the green "Code" button, clicking on "SSH", clicking on the copy button.
 <br/>
 Then, click back to VSC and type "git`<space>`clone`<space><ctrl + v><enter>`".
-- This clones my forked lab7 repository, I copy and paste the repository's SSH key
+- This clones my forked lab7 repository, I copy and pasted the repository's SSH key
 > Alternate: Type "`<up><enter>`".
 > - The command was 1 up in the search history, so typing `<up>` once should access it
 <img width="960" alt="step2" src="https://user-images.githubusercontent.com/66851491/221411830-ef5e0b95-b2e6-4cee-9022-769f8fa16a9e.png">